wso2/docs-is/en/docs/guides/access-delegation/uma.md

 Now, you need to register the resource.

--   Execute the following curl command to register a resource named `           Photo Album          ` .
+-   Execute the following curl command to put the resouce owner's resource under authorization server (WSO2 IS) protection.

     !!! tip
         -   Make sure to replace the `            <PAT>           ` tag with